Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time

 To optimise the above objective, sampling of limited-step trajectories is repeated for a large number of independent iterations starting from a randomly selected state in the subset of the state space over which the CMDP is induced (see Algorithm \ref{alg: optimisation}).
 Based on the large number of trajectories collected, one then performs gradient descent in $\lambda$ and gradient ascent in $\theta$.
 A benefit of this approach is scalability to a high number of parameters.

 A common wisdom is that gradient descent methods do not perform well in multi-modal and non-convex landscapes, where they may get stuck in local optima.
 Similarly, the theory behind the RCMDP policy gradient only provides a convergence result for a local optimum \citep{Russel2021,Russel2020}.
 However, with sufficient over-parametrisation -- and more precisely, with a number of neurons $n_{h}$ polynomial in the number of samples $n_{\xi}$, number of hidden layers $l$, and the (inverse of) the maximal distance between data points $\nu^{-1}$ -- a neural network can learn the global optimum to arbitrary accuracy within polynomial number of samples \citep{Allen-Zhu2019}.
-While the result is general for $l2$-norm, there are a few extensions to arbitrary Lipschitz-continuous loss functions.
-One such result states that if the loss function is $\sigma$-gradient dominant (see \cite{Zhou2017} for its definition), then gradient descent finds with probability $1 - e^{-\Omega(\ln^2(n_{\xi}))}$ an $\epsilon$-optimal parameter vector within a number of iterations $I$ polynomial in $n_h$, $l$, $\nu^{-1}$, $\sigma^{-1}$, and $\epsilon^{-1}$.
+In addition to general results for the $L2$-norm, \cite{Allen-Zhu2019} provides similar results for arbitrary Lipschitz-continuous loss functions; one such result states that if the loss function is $\sigma$-gradient dominant (see \cite{Zhou2017} for its definition), then gradient descent finds with probability $1 - e^{-\Omega(\ln^2(n_{\xi}))}$ an $\epsilon$-optimal parameter vector within a number of iterations $I$ polynomial in $n_h$, $l$, $\nu^{-1}$, $\sigma^{-1}$, and $\epsilon^{-1}$.
 Per iteration, all operations have polynomial time complexity: look-ups, list appending, random number generation, gradient computation, division, and the forward pass of a neural network.
-Therefore, the resulting algorithm has overall polynomial time complexity and converges to the global optimum.
+Therefore, the resulting algorithm has overall polynomial time complexity and converges with high probability to the global optimum.